mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 Basically a lot of browsers' APIs.
 How we can be notified when the user invokes method from any of these APIs? **Well...we can monkey patch all of them!** That's what Brian Ford explained in his [talk about `Zone.js` in ng-conf 2014](https://www.youtube.com/watch?v=3IqtmUscE_U).

 I bet now you're thinking - "Oh God!
 Why I'd use something, which monkey patches all the browser APIs?
 This is just not right!".
-But why it isn't?
+Why it isn't?

 ### Quick FAQ: